-What I found admirable about the cafe was the way papier-mache (Kashmiri handicraft technique) was patronised to do up the walls in a stunning pattern and colour combination.
+What I found admirable about the cafe was the way papier mache (Kashmiri handicraft technique) was patronized to do up the walls in a stunning pattern and color combination.
 The use of modern light fittings married to the traditional, lent the place an endearing air of warmth and welcome.

 And yes the selection of teas and Kehwa was good too.
-I loved the teapot with its multihued digital print, echoing the colours of the cafe.
+I loved the teapot with its multi-hued digital print, echoing the colors of the cafe.

-My favourite pastime while traveling is to visit cafe in the market places and sip a hot cup while watching the city life.
+My favorite pastime while traveling is to visit cafe in the market places and sip a hot cup while watching the city life.
 Whats your view on that?

 - Srinagar is the summer capital of the state of Jammu & Kashmir and is easily accessible by air and road.